alihussnain-git/gallery-app/README.md

 - Create a gallery app using https://picsum.photos images
 - Implemented responsive image gallery for all android and iOS devices
 - Implemented CRUD functionality for comments with redux toolkit with a complete UX.
-- added test coverage using jest and react-native test library
+- added test coverage using jest and react-native testing library

 ## Improvements